k1000/django-tracker/README.rst

 About
 -----

-Django tracker.
-Simple bug tracker loosely coupled with your django project.
+*django-tracker* - simple bug tracker loosely coupled with your django project.

 Features:
     * bug/feature submission and tracking